bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## 1.6.
 Purpose

-The purpose of this Governance Framework (GF) is to define the parameters of a digital TSM credential.
+The purpose of this Governance Framework (GF) is to define the parameters of a TSM Protocol credential.

 ## 1.7.
 Scope

-This Governance Framework applies to the certification statement credential for the TSM certification from the Mining Association of Canada (MAC).
+This Governance Framework applies to the TSM Protocol credential from the Mining Association of Canada (MAC).

 ## 1.8.
 Objectives

-This GF describes the TSM credential consisting of the following eight protocols used as performance indicators (detailed descriptions of the protocols can be accessed online through MAC's Website: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)):
+This GF describes the TSM Protocol credential consisting of the eight protocols used as performance indicators (detailed descriptions of the protocols can be accessed online through MAC's Website: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)):

 The TSM summary credential is a combination of pass/fail scores and letter grades ranging from Level C to Level AAA.
 ![TSMRatingScale](https://user-images.githubusercontent.com/122049466/215434528-b231e7aa-5c64-4313-b30a-e022d9b47d02.PNG)